 Once inside, we found ourselves at the castle’s massive interior courtyard.
 We started our tour around Corvin Castle from the famous Knight’s Hall, one of the most impressive rooms in the castle.
 We spent more than an hour wandering around the medieval castle.
 There are informative signs everywhere and that helped us learn a lot about the castle and its former residents.
 We also read about various legends related to the castle.

-Entrance fee: 30 lei (May, June, July, August), 25 lei (March, April, September, October), 20 lei (November, December, January, February)/adult.
-Concessions applicable to senior citizens, students etc. There is also an additional but very reasonable fee for use of camera inside the castle: 5 lei for photos and 15 lei for video.
+Entrance fee: 31 lei/adult.
+Concessions applicable to senior citizens, students etc. There is also an additional fee for use of camera inside the castle: 5 lei for photos and 156 lei for video.

 Coordinates: 45°44′57″N 22°53′18″E

 Transylvania has no shortage of fascinating medieval fortresses.
-Either ruined or restored to their former glory, Romanian fortresses are enchanting places to visit and let one’s imagination run wild.
+Either in enchanting ruins or restored to their former glory, these fortresses are among the most beautiful places to visit in Romania.
 Most of them are built on high ground and this is why they are also called citadels.

 Rasnov Citadel is situated on a rocky hilltop in the Carpathian Mountains.
 It is one of the fortresses that flourished during the time when Saxon populations settled in Transylvania.
 Unlike other Saxon fortresses, Rasnov was designed to provide refuge for extended periods of time.
 This is why it eventually became more of a village than a fortress.
 It housed a school, a chapel and more than 30 residential buildings.